Gifford (company)

-Gifford is part of the Ramboll Group, providing engineering consultancy, design, planning, project management and consulting services for buildings, infrastructure and the environment.
+Gifford & Partners is a British firm that provides engineering consultancy, design, planning, project management and consulting services for buildings, infrastructure and the environment.
+It is part of the Ramboll Group.

 History

-The firm was founded by Dr. Edwin Gifford, a pioneer of prestressed structures, in Southampton in 1951 under the name E.W.H.
+The firm was founded by Edwin Gifford, a pioneer of prestressed structures, in Southampton in 1951 under the name E.W.H.
 Gifford & Partners.
 It won the Queen's Award for Enterprise in 2002.

 In March 2011, Gifford was bought by the consulting engineering company Ramboll.

 Operations

 The firm has activities focused on: